-- People who have had their first dose of the AstraZeneca vaccine without any serious adverse events can safely be given the second dose, including adults under 50 years.
+- People who have had their first dose of the AstraZeneca vaccine without any serious adverse events can safely be given a second dose, including adults aged 50-59 years.

 - It is strongly recommended all adults are vaccinated against COVID-19.